Logimethods/nats-connector-spark/README.md

 * `startWithLastReceived()`
 * `deliverAllAvailable()`

-#### From *NATS Streaming* to Spark (Streaming) stored as Key / Values
+#### From *NATS Streaming* to Spark (Streaming) stored as *Key / Values*

-The Spark Stream is there made of [Key/Value Pairs](https://spark.apache.org/docs/2.0.1/api/java/org/apache/spark/streaming/api/java/JavaPairDStream.html), where the Key is the NATS Subject and the Value is the NATS Message.
+The Spark Stream is there made of [Key/Value Pairs](https://spark.apache.org/docs/2.0.1/api/java/org/apache/spark/streaming/api/java/JavaPairDStream.html), where the Key is the _Subject_ and the Value is the _Payload_ of the NATS Messages.

 ```
 JavaStreamingContext ssc = new JavaStreamingContext(sc, new Duration(200));